Kairotic/coding-with-knots/quipu.md

 inquiry.
 One of the first things that a cryptanalyst will do when inspecting an unknown system is to visualise its entropy in order to get a handle on structures or patterns in the underlying information.
-Entropy[shannon] is a calculation of the minimum knowledge contained by some amount of data, and is a proof that information is bound by the rules of physics.
+The concepts of entropy differ very much in the different theories.
+Here, for simplicity, we use entropy as [shannon and weaver] defined it: a measure of the *minimum* possible "knowledge" implied by some amount of data.
+Entropy thereby describes how representation is bounded by specific laws of physics.

-Here are all the quipu in the Harvard database in order of average entropy bits they contain (only listing every other quipu ID):
+Here are all the quipu in the Harvard database in order of average entropy bits they represent (only listing every other quipu ID):

 ![](figures/entropy-per-quipu.png)

-This graph is calculated by making lists of all the discreet data of the same type, e.g. knot value, type, tying direction, pendant colours and ply direction (ignoring lengths and knot positions as these are continuous) – then calculating Shannon entropy on histograms for each
+This graph is calculated by making lists of all the discrete data of the same type, e.g. knot value, type, tying direction, pendant colours and ply direction (ignoring lengths and knot positions as these are continuous) – then calculating Shannon entropy on histograms for each